nikolay-turpitko/oauth2/README-fork.md

 fewer scopes.
 May be it is a rare use case, but it is in RFC and upstream implementation does not address it.

+# How to use this fork

+In the Go code continue to import lib as usual:

+  import "golang.org/x/oauth2/google"

+But in the `go.mod` put line like following (to replace ustream lib with forked one):

+  replace golang.org/x/oauth2 v0.x.x => github.com/nikolay-turpitko/oauth2 v0.0.0-xxxx-xxxx

+Where version of upstream and fork libs should be replaced with current ones.
+To obtain current version for above line execute the followning CLI command:

+  go list -m github.com/nikolay-turpitko/oauth2@latest